• Evolution of ecological novelty

 If you are intrigued by the speciation process, drawn to tropical field systems, and you have a particular thing about fish, I strongly encourage you to contact me!
 I am currently accepting PhD students through Integrative Biology at the University of California, Berkeley.

 The IB graduate program is described here (annual admissions deadline is December 3rd).
-For those considering a PhD, I would suggest reading the perspective of my undergraduate advisor here.
-I am the first Curator of Fishes at UC Berkeley and our lab is based inside the Museum of Vertebrate Zoology with extensive shared spaces for molecular genetics work, student offices, specimen preparation, data analysis, and the growing MVZ Ichthyology collection.
-We also maintain fish colonies in four fish rooms plus roof-top experimental ponds.
+For those considering a PhD, I would suggest reading the perspective of my undergraduate advisor Sonke Johnsen here.
+I am the first Curator of Ichthyology at UC Berkeley and our lab is based inside the Museum of Vertebrate Zoology with extensive shared spaces for molecular genetics work, student offices, specimen preparation, data analysis, and the growing MVZ Ichthyology collection.
+We also maintain fish colonies in four fish rooms plus roof-top field mesocosm ponds.

-I am always open to sponsoring external and internal postdoctoral fellowship applicants, such as the NSF PRFB, NIH F32, Miller Research Fellowship, UC Mexus, or the Chancellor's fellowship.
+I am always open to sponsoring external and internal postdoctoral fellowship applicants, such as the NSF PRFB, NIH F32, Miller Research Fellowship, or the UC Chancellor's postdoctoral fellowship.
 I am happy to discuss proposal ideas from prospective applicants.

 Martin Lab anti-racism statement